ayushch80/stockfish-toolbox/README.md

 - **Search Depth**: Set the search depth for Stockfish's analysis.
 - **Thread Control**: Specify the number of threads to use for analysis.
 - **Command Execution**: Run custom Stockfish commands and view output in real-time.
-- **Error Handling**: Display errors if WebAssembly threads are not supported or other issues occur.

 ## Support